 Only the stunning views of the Dolomites can make the idyllic setting of the lake even more beautiful.

 You can access the mountain range by entering the northern part of the lake.
 Spend summer days wandering through the charming villages that line the water and taking photos that no filter could match.

 You decided that 2020 would finally be your year on the slopes.
 Maybe skiing holidays are your forte?

-The town is located in the heart the Dolomites and offers a true paradise in winter.
-It is ideal for those who are interested in snow sports or want to see the locations in For Your Eyes Only .
+The town is located in the heart of the Dolomites and offers a true paradise in winter.
+It is ideal for those who are interested in snow sports or want to see the locations in For Your Eyes Only.
 Or just to relax in a relaxing setting.

-Bressanone, also known as Brixen, is the oldest town of Tyrol.
+Bressanone, also known as Brixen, is the oldest town in Tyrol.
 It’s a resort that is open all year.

 This town is as idyllic in winter and summer as it is during the summer.
 It is a great choice for those who love the traditional fairytale aesthetic.

 Bressanone, with its narrow streets and proud steeples, is a must-see for anyone who wants to see the Dolomites.